sdubois-tapdemo/spring-coding-docs/Java.md

 - A subclass derived from an abstract class must either implement all the base class’s abstract methods or be abstract itself## Abstract Classes
 ### Difference between Abstract Class and Interface in Java
 Abstract class and interface are both used to define contracts in object-oriented programming, but there are some key differences between them.
 [Difference between abstract class and interface](https://www.geeksforgeeks.org/difference-between-abstract-class-and-interface-in-java/)
+Definition: An abstract class is a class that cannot be instantiated and can contain both abstract and non-abstract methods.
+An interface, on the other hand, is a contract that specifies a set of methods that a class must implement.
+Inheritance: A class can inherit from only one abstract class, but it can implement multiple interfaces.
+This is because an abstract class represents a type of object, while an interface represents a set of behaviors.

 # Java Lambda Expression
 ## Functional Interfaces